scmerrill/airtag-glitcher-learning/README.md

 Otherwise you can just use **built_binary/pico_firmware_current.uf2** for the Raspberry

-To flash the Binary, longpress and hold the _BOOTSEL_ button on the Raspberry Pi Pico and connect it via USB.
+To flash the Binary, longpress and hold the _BOOTSEL_ button on the Raspberry Pi Pico and connect it via USB while still holding the button.
 Copy the built .uf2 Binary to the RPI-RP2 Mass Storage Device.

 ### Setting up the Python environment